ropensci/targets/README.md

   - [Official half-day interactive tutorial](https://github.com/wlandau/targets-tutorial).

-## R Targetopia
+## The R Targetopia

-R Targetopia packages are specialized workflow frameworks tailored to individual fields of Statistics and data science, and they use domain knowledge to abstract away most of the careful planning and engineering typically required to write pipelines.
+The R Targetopia consists of specialized workflow frameworks tailored to individual fields of Statistics and data science, and they use domain knowledge to abstract away most of the careful planning and engineering typically required to write pipelines.
 They leverage the full power of